art-ch/rail-signalling-info/README.md

 # State of development

-Initial asset creation.

-For now, focus is on signalling system from CIS Region.
+Focused on signalling system from CIS Region.

 ----------------------------------------------------------------------------------------------------------------------------------

-# Leaving Reference for now
+# Leaving As Reference for now

 # Getting Started with Create React App